skylatian/nvidia-bot-custom-readme-files/Nvidia Sniper by skylatian#0375.md

 - You need to change your info still, but test it first.
 Move along to the next step for some tricks.

 ### Adding Info
-- More info can be found [here](https://github.com/philippnormann/nvidia-sniper#configuration) at the creator's repo
+- Details on adding your personal info can be found [here](https://github.com/philippnormann/nvidia-sniper#configuration) at the creator's repo

 - Open customer.json again: